NIHOPA/predictivebreakthroughs/README.md

 # Predictive Breakthroughs

 This repository contains code to reproduce the results of the predictive breakthroughs manuscript.
-In addition, it includes code that can be used independently for co-citation network (CCN) computation and MCL/R-MCL (Regularized Markov Clustering Algorithm).
+In addition, it includes code that can be used independently for co-citation network (CCN) computation and MCL/R-MCL (Regularized Markov Clustering Algorithm) clustering.
 The CCN code has been tested on the entire nih open citation collection with more than 25 million cited publications and 750 million citations.
 The R-MCL code algorithm has been tested on networks with more than 25 million nodes and 1 billion edges.